Introduction to Desert Tortoises & Field Techniques

 - Overview of the desert tortoise and threats to its survival

-To receive a letter affirming your completion of this course you must attend the entire course including the field portion, turn in a completed field survey form, and take the on-line test that will be available after November 12 and due on or about December 16.
+To receive a letter affirming your completion of this course you must attend the entire course including the field portion, turn in a completed field survey form, and take the on-line test that will be available after the course is over.
 The open book test will take at least an hour, perhaps more and may cover concepts covered in lecture, in the field, and from selected readings.

 After you attend the course you will receive a one-year free membership in the Desert Tortoise Council unless you decline.

-A course syllabus is available for download at the bottom of this page.
+A course syllabus from the past year is available for download at the bottom of this page.

 Desert Tortoise Council’s Introduction to Desert Tortoises and Field Techniques Courses are recognized by the U.S. Fish and Wildlife Service, BUT a certificate of attendance does not guarantee any USFWS authorization or permit.
 However, completion of the Course should help with the authorization/permitting processes.